filizkrdg/S-type.est/README.md

 ```
 devtools::install_github("filizkrgd/stype_estimator")
 ```
-##Installing stype.est from CRAN
+# Installing `stype.est` from CRAN
 ```
 install.packages("stype.est")
 ```
-Installing stype.est development version
+Installing `stype.est` development version
-Please make sure that you installed devtools package.

-#Example usage of the package.
+# Example usage of the package.
-You can use datasets package to have example data to test stype.est package. datasets package is being installed, while you are installing stype.est package, so you don't have to install the package again.
+You can use `datasets` package to have example data to test `stype.est` package. datasets package is being installed, while you are installing `stype.est` package, so you don't have to install the package again.

-Prepare the dataset
+- Prepare the dataset
 ```
 library(datasets)
 data(airquality)